Top 8 Recruiting Metrics That Every Company Must Monitor

 We are now living in a world where human capital is one of the most sustainable competitive business advantages.
 No matter the sector or industry, businesses are made up of people.
 Everyone from the CEO to the newest entry-level employee must work together to accomplish the company’s goals.

 While human capital is a company’s greatest asset, it is clear that some companies do a much better job of attracting and retaining quality talent.
 There are also companies like Alphabet or Facebook that do a phenomenal job of identifying the right individuals who can make a significant impact on their business.
 Along with creating a positive workplace culture and retaining these stellar employees, these companies consistently lead their sectors and create immense value for their customers.

 Every company wants to become a sector leader yet finding the right human capital that can get the company ahead is much harder to identify.
-It is therefore worthwhile to explore different hiring metrics that companies should monitor.
+It is, therefore, worthwhile to explore different recruiting metrics that companies should monitor.

 Keeping a close eye on the following metrics can help any business get better at hiring.

 - Time to Hire